Xiaoqi (Jackie) Zhang, Civil & Environmental Engineering

 Renewable energy, emerging contaminants (i.e., CNTs) and environmental application of nanotechnology, nutrients removal, stormwater management, biofilm structure and properties (e.g., EPS)

 Ph.D.
-Environmental Engineering, University of Cincinnati, 1999, M.S.
-Environmental Engineering, Tsinghua University (Beijing), 1994, B.S.
-Civil & Environmental Engineering, Tongji University (Shanghai), 1989
+Environmental Engineering, University of Cincinnati, 1999; M.S.
+Environmental Engineering, Tsinghua University (Beijing), 1994; B.S.
+Civil and Environmental Engineering, Tongji University (Shanghai), 1989